 The DG has reflected upon their experiences from the first round and identified issues that may need to be addressed for subsequent procedures.
 The issues have been portrayed in a mind map (available in Annex [X] to help organize the issues into logical categories.

-The DG has created a matrix that maps the issues to the original policy recommendations.
+The DG has created a matrix that attempts to map the issues to the original policy principles, recommendations, and implementation guidance.
 It is envisioned that this exercise will aid in determining if the issue raised is potentially:

 A clarification of an existing policy recommendation;

-A new policy issue (when the issue cannot be mapped to any existing policy recommendation);
+A new policy issue (when the issue cannot be mapped to any existing policy principle, recommendation, or implementation guidance);

-To serve as implementation guidance for when the GDD implements the subsequent procedures.
+An issue involving the implementation of an existing or new policy to serve as guidance for when subsequent procedures begin.

 It may also help establish what policy recommendations do not require further clarification or modification and are to remain as previously approved by the ICANN Board.

-The objective of this analysis is to aid the DG in its development of recommendations to the GNSO Council on which issues should be worked on within a potential PDP effort and how this work could be best structured (see also 3).
+The objective of this analysis is to aid the DG in its development of recommendations to the GNSO Council on which issues should be worked on within one or more policy processes (which may include one or more formal PDPs) and how this work could be best structured (see also 3).

-Following this initial analysis, the DG expects to be in a position to propose how it envisions the issues to be worked on, with the following factors considered:
+Following this initial analysis, the DG will be in a position to propose how it envisions the issues can be grouped and worked on.
+The GNSO Council may want to consider the following factors in determining the path forward:

 Can the issues be addressed in a single PDP or should separate PDPs be initiated (each with its own Issue Report and charter)?

+Can certain issues be worked on through processes other than the formal PDP?

 Can the issues all be worked on simultaneously?
 If not, what are the factors that affect the order?

 Are there dependencies between issues?